kineticstoolkit/kineticstoolkit_doc/src/matplotlib_plot.md

 ## 📄 Plotting multiple series

-Many series can be plotted on the same figure.
-The simplest way to do this is to call `plt.plot` multiple times:
+Many series can be plotted on the same figure, simply by calling `plt.plot` multiple times:

 ```{code-cell} ipython3
 x = [0.0, 5.0, 10.0, 15.0, 20.0]